adriangeerre/eDNAPoreSize/README.md

 **Usage**

-The raw data can be analyzed, ona HPC cluster using Slurm, by:
+The raw data can be analyzed, on a HPC cluster using Slurm, by:

     - Installing the available environments (folder: envs) on conda/mamba
     - Installing ROBITools and ROBITaxonomy inside the ROBITools environment (details below)
     - Run the pipelines:
         - eDNA.first.py: Data merging and splitting followed by Blastn mapping and filter.
         - eDNA.second.py: LCA of filtered results, merging of results into unique tables per sample and downstream analysis.
     - Once the data is ready, the notebooks could be run to summarize results and produce the main and supplementary figures.
+    - Environment usage:
+        - eDNA: eDNA.first.py
+        - ROBITools and TaxizeDB: eDNA.second.py
+        - Jup-eDNA: jupyter notebooks

 The pipeline was splitted in two to improve the tracking of scheduled jobs (There are many thousands of Blastn jobs).